logar16/ScavengerWorld/README.md

 So when launching Console App, it uses the ScavengerWorld and the default ScavengerPlayerAI libraries to run the thing.
 If using the external client server, we will still use ScavengerWorld to run the simulation but will depend on remote client for the player AI.

-1. Test with basic hand-crafted AI implementations
+1. Integ Test with basic, hand-crafted AI implementations
 2. Test printout to visualize
 	- Would be nice to have colored units based on team (low priority).
-3. Write unit tests for
+3. Write retroactive unit tests for
     - JsonWorldBuilder
     - Individual Units
     - Food and Items (as needed)